St. Peter's Lutheran Church

 Most of the families were from the colonies of Neu-Yagodnaya-Polyana, Schöntal, and Schönfeld, which were daughter colonies of Yagodnaya-Polyana and neighboring Pobochnaya.
 These families include:

 A new St. Peter's Church was built in 1989.
-This church, along with the Blooming Cemetery, remain as reminders of this community.
+This church, along with the Blooming Cemetery, remain as reminders of this pioneer community.

 Most of the families were from the colonies of Neu-Yagodnaya-Polyana, Schöntal, and Schönfeld, which were daughter colonies of Yagodnaya-Polyana and neighboring Pobochnaya.
 These families include: